torberglund/trader/README.md

 # Trading Bot

 This repository contains a minimal command line trading bot that connects to the Alpaca API.
-It provides multiple trading strategies and a combined strategy that aggregates their signals:
+It is ready to trade live with your account once you provide API credentials.
+The bot offers multiple trading strategies and a combined strategy that aggregates their signals:

 - Moving Average Crossover (`ma`)
 - RSI with Bollinger Bands (`rsi_bb`)